CT-LU/self.introduction/index.md

 ## EDUCATION
 ------
-* **National Taipei University of Technology** Master's Degree in Computer and Information Sciences.
+* **National Taipei University of Technology**
+        <br>Master's Degree in Computer and Information Sciences.
-* **National Yunlin University of Science and Technology** Bachelor's Degree in Management Information Systems.
+* **National Yunlin University of Science and Technology**
+       <br>Bachelor's Degree in Management Information Systems.